james5418/james5418.github.io/work.md

       </div>
       <ul class="event-description">
         <li>Built a scalable and fault‑tolerant notification microservice handling 10000+ messages daily based on the Pub/Sub model</li>
-        <li>Developed a dashboard to replace JIRA for hundreds of employees to track and manage the company’s advertising business</li>
+        <li>Developed a dashboard to replace JIRA for over 500 employees to track and manage the company's advertising business</li>
         <li>Optimized frontend performance and responsiveness by implementing virtualized rendering for large‑scale tabular data</li>
         <li>Boosted overall system observability by integrating Elastic APM and OpenTelemetry for end‑to‑end performance monitoring</li>
         <li>Introduced Clean Architecture and Domain‑Driven Design to enhance the structure and maintainability of various projects</li>